 - Lack of pit zips and the non-helmet compatible hood keep it firmly in the hiking realm.

 The first time we put on the Drypoint, it immediately reminded us of the Arc’teryx Zeta LT.
 This premium $425 jacket is Arc’teryx’s leading lightweight hiking shell, coming in at 11.8 ounces total.
-Both the Zeta LT and Drypoint have outstanding build quality and similar features, but the Arc’teryx uses regular 40D Gore-Tex (not Active), so it’s more durable but less breathable.
-On the other hand, the REI is considerably cheaper and performed just as well during our testing.
+Both the Zeta LT and Drypoint have outstanding build quality and similar features, but the Arc’teryx uses regular 40-denier Gore-Tex (not Active), so it’s more durable but less breathable.
+On the other hand, the REI is considerably cheaper and performed nearly as well during our testing.
 All things considered, it’s hard to knock Arc’teryx quality or styling, but we give the clear nod to the Drypoint as a similar jacket that is a far superior value.

 Editor’s note: We usually provide a live price comparison table below our outdoor gear reviews, but the Drypoint is sold exclusively by REI Co-op.
 You can see the Drypoint GTX page here and support us in the process.
 Thanks!